deepashreeKedia/cs149stanfordasst4/README.md

       - Once the tiles for a given result block are fully computed, the partial sums in `res_psum` are copied to SBUF and cast to the required data type.
       - The final result is stored back into the `result` tensor at the corresponding position.

 > Note that we've replaced `nl.matmul()` and `nl.load()/nl.store()` with `nisa.nc_matmul()` and `nisa.dma_copy()` from the online tutorial.
 This lowers the nki.lang APIs to nki.nisa.
-We recommend for this year to be focused on using nki.isa APIs for any compute instruction.
+We recommend using nki.isa APIs for any compute instructions.
 This has more deterministic behaviour on how it is lowered, and less unexpected behavior that may cause bogus compilation errors.

 In summary, this tiled implementation handles large matrix dimensions by breaking them into hardware-compatible tile sizes.
 It leverages specialized memory buffers (i.e., PSUM) to minimize memory latency and optimize matrix multiplication performance.
 You can read more about NKI matrix multiplication [here](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/nki/tutorials/matrix_multiplication.html).